svetlanatad/data-structures/TernaryTrees/README.md

-**LinkedTernaryTree: ** Created a generic class LinkedTernaryTree that extends the generic AbstractTernaryTree.
+**LinkedTernaryTree**:  Created a generic class LinkedTernaryTree that extends the generic AbstractTernaryTree.
 The class should include all the functionality/attributes of the LinkedBinaryTree with appro- priate modifications.
 Include a main method in this class and create a tree corresponding to Figure 1.
 The tree should be constructed by first constructing the left, middle and right subtrees of 1 as separate trees and then attaching them to the root node.
 Print the elements using breadth-first traversal.

-**ArrayTernaryTree: ** Created a generic class ArrayTernaryTree that extends the generic AbstractTernaryTree and represents an array-based implementation of a ternary tree.
+**ArrayTernaryTree**:  Created a generic class ArrayTernaryTree that extends the generic AbstractTernaryTree and represents an array-based implementation of a ternary tree.
 Note that each position in this implementation will be associated with a particular index (computed through level numbering function).
 The class should have two instance variables– an ArrayList for storing the Positions and an int representing the size of the tree.
 The class should have two constructors– one receiving a default capacity for the underlying list, and one initializing it to 1000.
 Both constructors should insert null elements into the list so that to fill the given capacity.